EstimatedEst. Read Time: 13 minutes

 THE PROBLEM WITH THE INCLINE BENCH PRESS

-The front deltoid gets a great deal of work from not just shoulder workouts and exercises, but as an assistant on many pushing and chest exercises as well as any every day activities that we do in the front of our body.
+The front deltoid gets a great deal of work from not just shoulder workouts and exercises, but as an assistant on many pushing and common chest exercises as well as any every day activities that we do in the front of our body.
 This causes the front delt to become almost too active, especially during exercises that we are trying to stress the upper chest like the Incline Bench Press.

 The front delt and the upper chest fibers of the pec major are really close to each other, which means that one of the two can really start dominating the other if we don’t do the exercise correctly.